madynes/monex/examples/simple_example/README.md

 We get a csv file with the data of the experiment.
 Let's explain the options use here:
 - Our Poremetheus query, note that we have to escape the double comma in the query.
-- The server that we define in the monex configuration file
+- The server that we define in the MonEx configuration file.
 - The type can be "duration" or "timestamp": duration will make our experiment start a time zero.
 Timestamp ues UNIX timestamp (at UTC time).
 - Prometheus add metadata to metrics called label, we can use the label as coulumn name: here we precise "cpu" wich is the label identifying each core, so our coulumns will be "cpu0;cpu1;cpu2...".
 We can have multiple labels, in that case the column names will be all of theme separtated by underscores.
 ## Drawing metrics